OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 The Wireguard VPN can be turned on and off on demand, but it can also be left on all the time, even when connectivity is not available.
 You can even plug in to a different Internet connection and your VPN will seamlessly continue to work.
 Wireguard is fast and has low overhead.

 A VPN-style connection offers some advantages for some kinds of remote lab work.
 If you wish, you can run test scenarios on your own local computer, and it would have direct access to all the test equipment.
 You might use this to prototype tests that will eventually run on a lab computer, or to run one-off tests more conveniently.
-Of course, if performance is critical you may still need to run on an appropriately-configured VM that's physically in the remote lab.
+Of course, if performance is critical you may still need to run on an appropriately-configured VM that's physically in the remote lab, or even directly on a processor within the target hardware.

 Much of what you can do with the VPN can also be done with SSH, but not everything.
 For instance, the VXI-11 protocol underlies the VISA instrument control protocol used by most of the remote lab test equipment.
 VXI-11 requires access to arbitrary TCP ports, so you have no way to configure them in advance as required by SSH.
 This is no problem if you're running on a lab computer or VM, and it's also no problem for remote access over a Wireguard VPN.